adajaniacharmi/My_Project/README.md

 # My_Project
-I have attached the work i have done in SQL, Python & PowerBI.
+I have attached the work i have done in Excel, SQL, Python & PowerBI.